PangYa: History

 In Japan, the game launched on November 11, 2004, known as PangYa Exhilarating Golf.
 In North America, the game launched as and was known as Albatross18: Realms of Pangya, until March 8, 2009 when control of the game was passed from OGPlanet to SG Interactive (then Ntreev USA), which closed the game for a month for technical upgrades and re-released the game as PangYa a month later.
 In May 2014, SG Interactive transferred the publishing rights to MAYN Interactive and transferred the publishing rights to SmileGate Europe in late 2014.

 On December 12, 2016, PangYas servers in North America shut down, along with its website and forums.
-The Korean servers were closed on August 29, 2016, and the Japanese servers, operated by Gamepot, were closed on November 10, 2017.
+The Korean servers were closed on August 29, 2016.
+Japanese servers, operated by Gamepot, were closed on November 10, 2017.
 The Thai servers, operated by Ini3 Digital, remained open until April 30, 2024.
 It was the last official server of Pangya, operating for 19 years.

 Below are more details about the PangYa servers.